-The Paralegal diploma program is a 52-week program paired with a 4-week internship for hands-on experience.
-There is also a $2000 bursary available for eligible students.
+The Paralegal diploma program is a 52-week program including a 4-week internship for hands-on experience.

 The Paralegal program prepares you to pursue a career as a Paralegal licensed by the Law Society of Ontario.
 As a paralegal, you may work as an independent provider of legal services, or in law offices or legal departments throughout the public and private sectors.

 Employers Who Have Hired triOS Grads

 TD Canada Trust

 Local Union 787